 Dr Hirst’s research is situated in the fields of international political theory and critical military studies.
 She is Principal Investigator on a Leverhulme Trust and British Academy funded research project exploring the US military’s use of wargames and simulations for teaching/training purposes.
-She is currently writing her second book, The Politics of Play: Wargaming with the US Military, which explores of the phenomena of play and immersion, arguing that the ‘flow state’ generated by gaming is being used to instil doctrine and cultivate mental and physical muscle memory in service members.
-She has recently published articles with Review of International Studies (2019) and Critical Military Studies (2020) on play and the wargaming renaissance.
+She is currently writing her second book, The Politics of Play: Wargaming with the US Military (forthcoming, Oxford University Press), which explores of the phenomena of play and immersion, arguing that the ‘flow state’ generated by gaming is being used to instil doctrine and cultivate mental and physical muscle memory in service members.
+She has published articles with International Studies Quarterly (2022), International Political Sociology (2021), Critical Military Studies (2020), and Review of International Studies (2019) on play and the wargaming renaissance.

 5SSW2060 Global Politics

 2022 Global Politics: Myths and Mysteries (Oxford; New York: Oxford University Press). (with Diego de Merich, Joe Hoover, and Roberto Roccu).

 2013 Leo Strauss and the Invasion of Iraq: Encountering the Abyss (Abingdon; New York: Routledge).